 9:00 – 9:30 – Registration

-USHF Schools must bring an updated roster with USHF membership details in order for students to receive school membership discount.
-See our website for membership details details or speak with the USHF Secretary at the event.
+USHF Schools please bring an updated roster with USHF membership details in order for students to receive school membership discount.

 12:45 – 1:45 – Break for Lunch

 Muggings, robberies, and home invasions are an unhappy reality that the martial artist should be trained to deal with.
 They are perhaps the most likely scenario in which the techniques we train would need to be used in the field, and they are an excellent starting point for those interested in self-defense.